 The town of Hasty in central Minnesota began with the construction of a new Great Northern Railway line.
-The tracks were laid in 1881, adjacent to land owned by Warren Hasty.
-The new line connected Minneapolis to Osseo, Monticello, and Clearwater.
+Tracks were laid in 1881, adjacent to land owned by Warren Hasty.
+This line connected Minneapolis to Osseo, Monticello, and Clearwater.

 Construction of a railroad depot for Hasty began in the fall of 1888 and opened with little fanfare in February 1889.
 From the outset, residents of nearby Silver Creek spearheaded an attempt to have the Hasty Depot renamed Silver Creek Station.
 Since Silver Creek was a larger town than Hasty, they thought the name change would be a helpful guide to riders and bring passengers to their businesses.
 The argument for the name change was noted, but the depot retained its original name.